zephir-lang/zephir-docs/en/optimizations.rst

 		return i + b;
 	}

-Variables 'a', 'b' and 'i' are used all of them in mathematical operations and can thus be transformed into static variables taking advantage of other compilation passes.
+Variables 'a', 'b', and 'i' are used exclusively in mathematical operations, and can thus be transformed into static variables taking advantage of other compilation passes.
 After this pass, the compiler automatically rewrites this code to:

 .. code-block:: zephir